mrbid/ChaoticSystemModelling/README.md

 The network does learn some concept of the outer boundaries of the unit sphere but it seems more of a cubic representation then a spherical one.

-The supplied models have been trained from a ~15GB dataset from executing `./cli/go.sh` which launched 64 instances of the cli dataset logging program.
+The supplied models have been trained from a ~15GB dataset produced by executing `./cli/go.sh` which launched 64 instances of the cli dataset logging program.
 It took only a few seconds to generate said dataset.

 ## inputs